 The “Reason” header value shall include exactly one “location” parameter, as specified in RFC 8606, ISDN User Part (ISUP) Cause Location Parameter for the SIP Reason Header Field.
 The “location” parameter shall have a value of “RLN” when blocking occurred in the network serving the called party.
 The “location” parameter shall have a value of “TN” when blocking occurred in a transit network.
 The “location” parameter shall have a value of “LN” when blocking occurred in the originating network.
 The “location” parameter shall have a value of “RPN” when blocking occurred in the private network serving the called party.
 The “location” parameter shall have a value of “LPN” when blocking occurred in the originating private network.

+Neustar #12 – Add reference to table 4-1

-Table 4-1: “Reason” header parameters
+Table 4-1: Reasonheader parameters